-The McLean Community Center (MCC) was built and is funded by residents of Greater McLean for their use through a real estate tax surcharge, the result of a 1970 bond referendum (Small District 1A-Dranesville).
-The Center also receives money from fees and charges and relies on volunteers, gifts, and donations to expand its program.
-An eleven-member Governing Board, elected by citizens of the district and appointed by the Fairfax County Board of Supervisors, oversees the Centers budget and operation.
+The McLean Community Center (MCC) was built and is funded by residents of Greater McLean, Virginia for their use through a real estate tax surcharge, resulting from a 1970 bond referendum (Small District 1A-Dranesville).
+MCC also receives money from fees and charges, and relies on volunteers, gifts and donations to expand its programming.
+An 11-member Governing Board, elected by citizens of the district and appointed by the Fairfax County Board of Supervisors, oversees MCC’s budget and operation.

-MCC offers a continuing program of activities for adults and children, including a wide range of classes, lectures, study tours, camps, art exhibits, theatre performances, and specialty shows.
-The Center also sponsors major community activities such as McLean Day at Lewinsville Park in May and the 4th of July Fireworks at Langley High School.
+MCC offers activities for adults, teens and children, including a wide range of classes, lectures, study tours, camps, art exhibits, theater performances, and specialty shows.
+The Center also sponsors important community activities such as McLean Day at Lewinsville Park in May and the 4th of July Fireworks at Langley High School.

-Center facilities include the 386-seat Alden Theatre, the McLean Project for the Arts galleries, the Susan B. DuVal Art Studio, meeting and conference rooms, a rehearsal studio and a classroom/commercial kitchen.
-Local open clubs and organizations use the Center for their monthly meetings without charge.
-Center facilities may be rented for private functions such as business conferences, receptions, parties, and recitals.
+MCC facilities include the 383-seat Alden Theatre, the McLean Project for the Arts galleries, the Susan B. DuVal Art Studio, meeting and conference rooms, a rehearsal studio, a classroom and commercial kitchen.
+Local clubs and organizations use MCC for their monthly meetings without charge.
+Center facilities may be rented for private functions such as business conferences, receptions, parties and recitals.
 District residents and businesses pay reduced fees.
-Registrations for MYI and Little League activities are regularly held at the Center and information on their activities is always available in the lobby.
+Information on McLean Youth Activities and Little League activities is always available in the lobby.

 The mission of the McLean Community Center is to provide a sense of community by undertaking programs; assisting community organizations; and furnishing facilities for civic, cultural, educational, recreational and social activities apportioned fairly to all residents of Small District 1, Dranesville.

 The McLean Community Center is a “hub” for McLean’s Community!